LSU Plans for Medical Marijuana

 In a recent trip to GB Sciences Las Vegas, Nevada medical marijuana growing facility, LSU Agricultural Center representatives found the location to be a first-class production and research facility.
 This was in no doubt a large deciding factor in sealing the deal.

 The contract between LSU and GB Sciences has everyone excited about research possibilities coming available in the near future.
-State tax dollars will not be used in the production of the medicinal cannabis.
+State tax dollars will not be used in the production of medicinal cannabis.
 This is certainly a big step in helping to remove the stigma around cannabis and providing much needed natural medicines to people suffering in Louisiana.

 There have been those who oppose the entire idea of legalized marijuana and in Louisiana.
 Claiming that Arjuna is an entry-level drug and people that use marijuana are more likely to show signs of a further addition to other drugs such as Adderall.